ncatlab/nlab-content/pages/5/1/3/4/4315/content.md

 $\pi: E  \to M$.
 Then a __$G$-$H$-bibundle__ $E$ is a left $G$-bundle and a right $H$-bundle.
 See [Morton's talk](http://www.math.uwo.ca/~jmorton9/seminar/gpdrep.pdf).

 The description of principal bibundles as maps to a 2-group shows that there is an induced structure of a 2-group on the category of  principal bibundles over a space.
-In fact this holds whenever the muliplication of the target 2-group is given by a __bibundle__, and this allows the concept of a non-abelian bundle gerbe to be generalized past the classical setting of strict Lie 2-groups $(H,G)$.
+In fact this holds whenever the muliplication of the target 2-group is given by a _bibundle_, and this allows the concept of a non-abelian bundle gerbe to be generalized past the classical setting of strict Lie 2-groups $(H,G)$.
 A general discussion occurs in Chris Schommer-Pries' [Central Extensions of Smooth 2-Groups and a Finite-Dimensional String 2-Group](http://arxiv.org/abs/0911.2483/) in section 3.3,  see especially Example 61.

 Now let $G$ and $H$ be Lie groupoids.
 A [[manifold]] $M$ with a left $G$-action and a right $H$-action which commute, i.e., $(g \cdot m) \cdot h = g \cdot (m \cdot h)$, whenever defined, is called a __smooth $G$-$H$ bibundle__.
 See Definition 2.8 in _[Stacky Lie Groupoids](http://arxiv.org/abs/math/0702399)_.

 ## References
-* Chris Schommer-Pries' _Central Extensions of Smooth 2-Groups and a Finite-Dimensional String 2-Group_ [arXiv:0911.2483](http://arxiv.org/abs/0911.2483/)
+* [[Chris Schommer-Pries]] _Central Extensions of Smooth 2-Groups and a Finite-Dimensional String 2-Group_ [arXiv:0911.2483](http://arxiv.org/abs/0911.2483/)

 * [[Michael Murray]], _Bispaces and bibundles_ ([pdf slides](http://www.mpim-bonn.mpg.de/digitalAssets/7050_Murray.pdf))